CruGlobal/crubrand/README.md

     $ bower install --save crubrand

-Otherwise, create a file named `bower.json` with the following content and change the values to fit your project:
+Otherwise, create a bower project:

-    {
-      "name": "your-project-name",
-      "description": "Your-project-description",
-      "version": "your-project-version",
-      "dependencies": {
-        "crubrand": "latest-release"
-      }
-    }
+    $ bower init

+After installing the project, install crubrand as a dependency:

+    $ bower install --save crubrand

+You can change the release number to meet your needs.

+When needed you can update crurband using Bower.
+You may need to change the release number in the `bower.json` file if you are updating to a new version.

+    bower update

 Once installed, `@import` into your project's main scss file: